motokimura/motokimura.github.io/_pages/about.md

 - Interested in Research and Development roles on Computer Vision & Machine Learning.
 - Deep expertise in computer vision: object detection, semantic segmentation, human recognition, etc.
-- Earth Observation Enthusiast: won the 4th place in [SpaceNet-6 Competition (CVPR2020)](https://spacenet.ai/earthvision2020/).
+- Earth Observation Enthusiast: won the 4th place (top 1%) in [SpaceNet-6 Competition (CVPR2020)](https://spacenet.ai/earthvision2020/).
-- Currently working as a Computer Vision Research Engineer at a MaaS startup company in Tokyo.
+- Working as a Computer Vision Research Engineer at a MaaS startup company in Tokyo.